backdrop-contrib/transliteration/README.md

 # Transliteration

-Provides a central transliteration service to other Drupal modules, and sanitizes file names while uploading.
+Provides a central transliteration service to other Backdrop modules, and sanitizes file names while uploading.